Western States Corrosion Seminar & CP Tester Course - May 6-8, 2008

 8 am - 5 pm (depending on test) NACE INTERNATIONAL CORROSION TECHNICIAN AND CORROSION TECHNOLOGIST CERTIFICATION EXAMINATIONS

 Attendees at Western States Corrosion Seminar can apply to take the NACE International certification examination for Corrosion Technician, Corrosion Technologist, or other specialties.
-Persons who have taken the Fundamentals, Intermediate, Advanced, and/or Hands-On Sessions at WSCS should consider this an excellent opportunity to obtain professional recognition.
+Persons who have taken the Fundamentals, Intermediate, and/or Advanced Sessions at WSCS should consider this an excellent opportunity to obtain professional recognition.
 GET MORE EXAM INFO

 WESTERN STATES CORROSION SEMINAR